AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 error handling

-For most roles, the question is not “agent vs assistant.”
+For most roles, the real question is not “agent vs assistant.”

-How do I use AI tools effectively within my existing workflow?
+It’s: How do I use AI effectively within my existing workflow?

-That’s covered in How to Use AI at Work.
+→ See How to Use AI at Work

 Assistants are most effective when: